Red Pajamas Records: Tributes

-Red Pajamas has produced three tributes featuring friends of Goodman, two on audio and one on video.
+Red Pajamas produced three tributes featuring friends of Goodman, two on audio and one on video.
 The first was 1986's Tribute To Steve Goodman, with Prine, Bonnie Raitt, Fred Holstein, Bonnie Koloc and others.
 Next was My Old Man, compiled ten years later by Goodman's daughter Rosanna.
-The album includes interpretations of Goodman's compositions by her friends Chris Brown, Kate Fenner and others, and includes Rosanna's own delivery of the title tune, which was written by her father Steve about her grandfather Bud.
-The third tribute is the 2007 DVD Larger Than Life, a fundraiser for the Old Town School of Folk Music featuring Arlo Guthrie, Lyle Lovett, Jackson Browne, Emmylou Harris and John Prine.
+The album included interpretations of Goodman's compositions by her friends Chris Brown, Kate Fenner and others, and included Rosanna's own delivery of the title tune, written by her father Steve about her grandfather Bud.
+The third tribute was the 2007 DVD Larger Than Life, a fundraiser for the Old Town School of Folk Music featuring Arlo Guthrie, Lyle Lovett, Jackson Browne, Emmylou Harris and John Prine.